barnwalp/Notes/vim_commands.md

 	ctrl + O --- to go back to where you came from ctrl + I --- Repeat to go further
 	%  ---  place the cursor on any (, [, { to find the matching ), ], }
+	gT --- to go to the next tab
+	gt --- to go to the previous tab
 ### 3. undo and redo in VIM
 	u  --- undo the previous change
 	ctrl+r --- redo the previous undo